Top 50 AI Funded Startups June 2026 | Complete Rankings

 • Current Valuation (30%) — Latest post-money valuation from primary funding rounds or verified secondary transactions

-Data Sources: Crunchbase Pro, PitchBook Enterprise, CB Insights, Crunchbase News, CNBC Technology, TechCrunch, Bloomberg Terminal, Fortune, SEC filings, company press releases, and official investor announcements.
+Data Sources: Crunchbase Pro, PitchBook Enterprise, CB Insights, KPMG Venture Pulse Q1 2026, Sacra, TechCrunch, CNBC, Bloomberg, Reuters, SEC EDGAR, company press releases, and official investor announcements.
 All valuations cross-referenced across a minimum of three independent sources.
 Companies must have raised $20M+ in institutional funding to qualify.
+Public companies (CoreWeave, Cerebras) included for continuity as they debuted during this ranking cycle.

 Frequently Asked Questions

-How big was Q1 2026 for startup funding?
+How big was Q1 2026 for global venture funding?

 Is the AI funding market in a bubble?

-How can retail investors access AI startup exposure?
+How can retail investors access AI startup exposure before IPOs?

 Why isn’t Google DeepMind or Microsoft AI ranked?

 This ranking tracks independent venture-backed AI startups with separate valuations and potential exit scenarios (IPO or acquisition).
 Google DeepMind, Microsoft AI, Meta AI, and Amazon Bedrock are divisions of large public corporations with no independent valuations.
-However, these public companies are major investors and strategic partners in many ranked companies — Microsoft and Amazon in OpenAI, Amazon and Google in Anthropic, Nvidia across the ecosystem — creating deeply intertwined strategic relationships.
-Note: CoreWeave remains in rankings despite its March 2025 IPO for continuity, as it went public during this ranking cycle.
+However, these are major investors in many ranked companies — Microsoft and Amazon in OpenAI, Amazon and Google in Anthropic, Nvidia across the ecosystem.
+CoreWeave and Cerebras remain in rankings as they debuted publicly during this ranking cycle.

 Scroll to Top